 Hazard reduction methods are physical changes such as constructing barriers, using snowsheds, or adjusting the alignment of the highway.
-Risk management methods include forecasting, warnings, highway closures, and explosives, which are used to release unstable snow during temporary highway closures.
+Risk management methods include avalanche forecasting, warnings, highway closures, and explosives delivery, including remote exploders, which are used to release unstable snow during temporary highway closures.
 Both methods would be used for the East and West Lynn Canal routes.